Overdr0ne/holymotion/README.md

 Tips on Binding Keys
 =======

+One way to bind your holymotions is to use [prefix keys](https://www.gnu.org/software/emacs/manual/html_node/elisp/Prefix-Keys.html).
+An empty `holymotion-map` has been provided for this purpose.
+So you could bind `holymotion-map` to some prefix key, like `M-h`, then bind all of your holymotions to their normal analogs: `C-n` to `holymotion-next-line`, `C-p` to `holymotion-previous-line`, etc.

 Personally, I have created an equivalent holymotion for most of my standard motions.
 Then, I just add a modifier when I want the holymotion version.
 For example, if you use `C-n` for `next-line`, you could bind `C-M-n` for your `holymotion-next-line`.
 Another scheme I’ve used, if you have the `Alt`(`A-`) modifier available to you, you could just use that as your modifier instead, since no keys are bound to `Alt` by default in Emacs.

 Credits